AmiriMc/Data_Engineering_Data_Modeling_with_Postgres/README.md

 The goal of this project was to model user activity data to create a database and ETL pipeline in Postgres using __Python__.
 I had to define __Fact and Dimension tables__ for a star schema for a particular analytic focus, and write an ETL pipeline that transfers data from files in two local directories into these tables in Postgres using Python and __SQL__.

+### To run the Python scripts, follow instructions below:

+1. Load Docker image using instructions below.
+2. In a terminal, run the command `python create_tables.py`.
+3. Run etl.ipynb to observe how the ETL process was developed for each table.
+4. Run test.ipynb to test whether all of the tables were loaded correctly.
+5. Close the test.ipynb notebook by restarting the kernel.
+6. Close the etl.ipynb by restarting the kernel, or running `conn.close()` from inside the notebook.
+7. Run the etl.py script to read and process all of the files from `song_data` and `log_data` and load them into the tables.
+8. Rerun test.ipynb to test whether all of the tables were loaded correctly.

 ## Schema Design for the Database

 The __Star schema__ design was used to create this database.
 The design includes 1 Fact table (songplays) and 4 Dimension tables (users, songs, artists, and time).
 The _sql_queries.py_ file contains all of the PostgreSQL queries such as `CREATE TABLE` , `DROP table IF EXISTS` , `INSERT INTO` , and `SELECT`.
 The _create_tables.py_ file is used to create the sparkifydb database, and all of the required tables that are defined in the _sql_queries.py_ script.